markholster/etm/etm-documentation/docs/searching/search-result-widget.md

 The sorting order can be adjusted by clicking on the column header and auto-scrolling through the results will kick in as soon as your browser hit the end of the page.
 The top of the result table is showing the number of events that match the query and the ones that are shown.

 ## Editing the result table layout
 By default only the lowest handling time of any of the writing event handlers and the name of the event will be shown.
 This may be a good starting point for most of the queries, but is most likely not covering all of your needs.
-Fortunately all table settings can be adjusted by clicking on the edit table icon in the result table header.
-This is the right most icon next to the download icon.
+Fortunately all table settings can be adjusted by selecting `Edit result table` from the Search result widget context menu.
+The context menu is accessible by clicking on the three horizontal bars at the top right corner of the widget.
 The following screen will show up when you click on the button:

 **Edit search results table**
 !["Edit search results table"](../assets/images/etm-edit-search-results-table.png)